 www.alfarowine.com

-Regularly named one of the best wineries in Santa Cruz County, Alfaro Family Vineyards & Winery had to close its doors to wine tasting customers.
-However, the award-winning business is still maintaining its online business, in addition to offering a curbside pick up service.
-Hours for curbside pick ups are Monday through Friday by appointment and Saturday from 1 to 3 p.m.
+Regularly named one of the best wineries in Santa Cruz County, Alfaro Family Vineyards & Winery had to close its doors to wine-tasting customers.
+However, the award-winning business is still maintaining its online business, in addition to offering a curbside pickup service.
+Hours for curbside pick-ups are Monday through Friday by appointment and Saturday from 1 to 3 p.m.
 Owner/winemaker Richard Alfaro and his wife Mary Kay are currently offering specials like 20 percent off orders of $250 using the code AFV250 and 30 percent off orders of $450 using the code AFV450.

 Bangkok West